+Bikes with the same wheel size can vary drastically in overall size.
 As a result, your child may fit on a 16-inch bike with one brand, but a 20-inch bike with another.
-There are even bike brands that offer small and large bikes within the same tire size.
+There are even bike brands that offer small and large bikes within the same wheel size.

 What’s the best way to find the right size bike for a child?